Limmen/csle/README.md

 It can be considered as a cyber range specifically designed for reinforcement learning agents.
 Everything from network emulation, to simulation and implementation of network commands have been co-designed to provide an environment where it is possible to train and evaluate reinforcement learning agents on practical problems in cyber security.
-The platform can also be used to combine reinforcement learning with other quantitative methods, e.g. dynamic programming, computational game theory, evolutionary methods, causal inference, and general optimization.
+The platform can also be used to combine reinforcement learning with other quantitative methods, e.g., dynamic programming, computational game theory, evolutionary methods, causal inference, and general optimization.

 <p align="center">